quicwg/base-drafts/draft-ietf-quic-recovery.md

 The calculation of smoothed_rtt uses path latency after adjusting RTT samples for ACK delays.
-ACK delays are communicated in the ACK frame as an ack_delay field right shiften by the ack_delay_exponent transport parameter.
+ACK delays are communicated in the ACK frame as an ack_delay field adjusted by the ack_delay_exponent transport parameter.
 For packets sent in the ApplicationData packet number space, a peer limits any delay in sending an acknowledgement for an ack-eliciting packet to no greater than the value it advertised in the max_ack_delay transport parameter.
 Consequently,